 What are PDCs?

-NEW!
-The 2020 PDC courses are offered each day of the virtual symposium, including prior to the conference on Friday, October 2nd.
+The 2022 PDC courses are offered on Monday, October 3, prior to IMAPS 2022.
 Attendees must register for each course as an add-on to their overall symposium registration.
 Attendees may select up to one course in each time slot.

-Make sure to review your preferred course's date and time slot before registration.
+Make sure to review your preferred course's time slot before registration.
 Course fees are non-refundable.

 Course Fees and Inclusions